Zarharan/PersianFakeNewsDetection/README.md

 ![My proposed model in order to develop fake news detection](https://github.com/Zarharan/PersianFakeNewsDetection/blob/main/Files/Model.png)

-**This book will be updated during the various stages of the dissertation.**
+**This repository will be updated during the various stages of the dissertation.**